duck00036/Deploy-image-processing-ML-model-on-aws-lambda-via-container/README.md

 # Step 2 : Write application code
 You will need to have an application code that you want to containerize.

-In the applicatioin code, we should first import some necessary dependencies:
+In the applicatioin code, we should first import some necessary dependencies.
 ```py
 # necessary dependencies
 import os